mahadkhanleghari/cross_asset_alpha_engine/README.md

 ## Overview

+**IMPORTANT: All empirical analysis in this project is conducted at daily frequency using daily OHLCV bars from Polygon.io.
+No intraday, tick, or order-book data is used in the current experiment.**

 The Cross-Asset Alpha Engine is a sophisticated quantitative trading system that systematically exploits market inefficiencies across multiple asset classes.
 By combining traditional econometric methods with modern machine learning techniques, the system identifies profitable trading opportunities that arise from:

 1. **Cross-Asset Arbitrage**: Exploiting price discrepancies and correlation breakdowns between related instruments
 2. **Regime-Dependent Patterns**: Capitalizing on different market behaviors during various economic cycles
-3. **Microstructure Inefficiencies**: Leveraging short-term price movements and volume patterns
+3. **Daily Microstructure-Inspired Patterns**: Leveraging daily price movements and volume patterns computed from OHLCV data
 4. **Multi-Timeframe Analysis**: Integrating signals from different time horizons for robust predictions

 The system's core innovation lies in its ability to adapt trading strategies based on the current market regime, ensuring consistent performance across different economic environments.